Opening Times & Entry Charges

 |Child (aged 17 and under):||FREE when accompanied by a paying adult (maximum two children per paying adult; does not apply to group bookings).
 Kids Go Free offer runs until 31 October 2022|

 |Adult (aged 18 and over):||£14.00 (inclusive of VAT).
 There is also the option to make an additional £3 donation to support our stewardship of the Cathedral|

 |Students||Students studying full-time at local universities (Canterbury Christ Church University, University of Kent, and the University for the Creative Arts) enjoy free entry with their student ID.|

-It is also possible to buy tickets at our Visitor Centre when you arrive at the Cathedral.
+You can buy tickets at our Visitor Centre when you arrive at the Cathedral.

 It costs approx. £20,000 per day to ensure the Cathedral is a safe as well as beautiful place to visit and worship in, and, although representing only one third of our annual needs, visitor income is our most important source of income.
 We thank you for your contribution.

 For details of our services of worship, please see Worship & Music